shibatch/nofreelunch/README.md

 that use OSS provide financial support to OSS projects.
 Then, firms that provide the above services would start to emerge.

-## Conclusion

-The Community Guidelines for Sustainability of Open-Source Ecosystem are community guidelines aiming to solve the burnout problem of OSS developers.

-* The guidelines are not legally binding, but are positioned as a soft rule that would be a bit uncool if violated.
-* Adopting these guidelines will make it clear that the project is requesting financial support.
-* By adopting the guidelines, the project can facilitate the creation of an infrastructure for the distribution of funds.
-* The most important point of having these guidelines is that by asking companies whether or not they agree with these guidelines, it is possible to visualize whether or not they intend to continue free-riding on OSS.
-In other words, if a company that makes commercial use of OSS or free software refuses to adopt these guidelines, it appears to be a declaration of their desire to continue free-riding.

-We allow our software to be used free of charge for commercial use and make a profit.
-However, even though our software is available free of charge, its cost never goes away; someone has to bear it.
-The OSS ecosystem is built on good will, which cannot be explained just by legal restraints or the pursuit of profit.
-It is shameful for companies that make a profit from OSS to ignore such good will and pursue only their own benefit by claiming only their legal rights.

 ## References